Kings–Lakers rivalry

 The Kings–Lakers rivalry is a National Basketball Association (NBA) rivalry between the Sacramento Kings and the Los Angeles Lakers.
-Historically, the rivalry has been very intense, with constant series in the early days in the NBA and bitterly contested playoff series in the early 2000s.
+Historically, the rivalry has been seen as a very intense one, with constant playoff series match-ups occurring in the early days in the NBA (including the 1947–48 NBL season and 1948–49 BAA season in the two predecessor leagues they both played in before they merged to become the NBA) and some bitterly contested playoff series match-ups occurring within the early 2000s.
 They have shared a home state of California since the Kings relocated to Sacramento in 1985.